E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/Pergauss/readme.rst

 ___________

-The source code for pergauss can be found within the Quantics_ software which can be downloaded via Gitlab_.
+The source code for pergauss can be found within the Quantics_ software which can be downloaded via gitlab_.
 The Quantics_ project has a private repository so you also need to be a member of the project to checkout.
 Then type into terminal